AndypSheridan/battleships-1977/README.md

 * People who like the classic Battleships​ game.
 * People who are looking for a science-fiction-based take on the classic game.
 * People looking for an online version of the game.
+* People who are fans of Star Wars.
 * Aspiring coders looking for a simple but effective code.

 ​